Until the day I die

-You know you’re starting to burn out when you can remember the last time the guy at a door rejected you.
-“I know you weren't interested when I came by last month, but how about now?"
+You know you were starting to burn out when you were tracting and could remember knocking on these same doors a few months ago.
+"I know you weren't interested last time, but how about now?"
 Yep, the repetition starts to get to you after a while.
 Even though I had a great companion and a great area, I had started thinking wistfully about other pastures.

 I thought on that for a while.
-Trying to be diligent, I answered, “Well, I'll go where you want me to go.
-I’d accept that.”
-But wouldn’t you kno it, that isn’t enough for God?
-Into my mind surfaced these words of Ammon to King Lamoni:
+Trying to be diligent, I answered, "I'll go where you want me to go, I guess.
+But I think I'm ready for a transfer."
+Then, into my mind floated these words of Ammon to King Lamoni:

 I desire to dwell among this people for a time; yea, and perhaps until the day I die.

 I'll never forget that gentle rebuke of the Spirit.
-Ammon didn't tell Lamoni, "I desire to dwell among this people for 2-4 transfers.”
-He didn’t say, “I desire to dwell among this people until I feel burned out or as long as the ward is receptive.”
+Ammon didn't tell Lamoni, "I desire to dwell among this people for a few transfers" or "until I feel burned out" or "as long as the ward is helpful."
 Ammon's humble heart was in it for the long haul.
-He was willing to spend the rest of his life loving and serving and living with a people he had never before met.
+He was willing to spend the rest of his life loving and serving and living with a people he had never met and may never be receptive to his message.
 No strings attached, and no end date in sight.

 Mosiah taught that when we are in the service of our fellow beings, we are only in the service of our God.
-And that calling to serve is a lifetime calling.
+That calling to serve is a lifetime calling.
 So if you're feeling the weight of your calling, if you're feeling buned out in service a bit, avoid the temptation to look forward to your transfer, your release, or even your death.
 Try to be smile, love the people, and develop the attitude of Pres.
 Kimball, who taught:

 My life is like my shoes– to be worn out in service.